aymanGit0/CI_Project/README.md

 Features

 This framework allows users to define and train fully connected neural networks using a simple, Keras-like API.

-Core Components

-Component

-Description

-Network.py
+    1. Networkpy
         The main container class for the model.
 Handles stacking layers, compiling the model with loss/optimizer, and running the train, forward, and backward loops.

-layers.py
+    2. layers.py

         Contains trainable layers, such as the Dense (fully connected) layer.
 Implements forward and backward methods for weight and bias updates.

-Activation.py
+    3. Activation.py

         Contains activation functions (e.g., Tanh, Sigmoid).
 Implements both the forward computation and the local gradient calculation.

-Loss.py
+    4. Loss.py

         Contains the loss function (e.g., MeanSquaredError).
 Implements the main loss calculation and the initial gradient for backpropagation.

-Optimizer.py
+    5. Optimizer.py

         Contains optimization algorithms (e.g., SGD - Stochastic Gradient Descent).
 Implements the step method to apply weight and bias updates based on calculated gradients.

 Key Functionality